Cheating, Fights and Custody Battles: How Fame Changed Everything For Jon and Kate Gosselin

 When it comes to dating, three isn't a crowd for Kate Gosselin.
 Four is fine too.
 Maybe 10?

-Because while the reality star is definitely ready to find a new man—nearly a decade after filing for divorce from ex-husband Jon—she can't stomach the idea of dating like an ordinary person.
+Because while the reality star is definitely ready to find a new man—nearly a decade after filing for divorce from ex-husband Jon Gosselin—she can't stomach the idea of dating like an ordinary person.
 Not when her life these days is so, well, extraordinary.

-"If I'm going to date someone, I can't just go out on a date—it's creepy to me to think of just going out somewhere with some stranger," she explained to People of her reasoning for signing up for her latest TLC series, Kate Plus Date, "and so I actually feel like doing it like this is the best and safest way for me to go on a date—a camera crew will be there!
+"If I'm going to date someone, I can't just go out on a date—it's creepy to me to think of just going out somewhere with some stranger," the 43-year-old explained to People of her reasoning for signing up for her latest TLC series, Kate Plus Date, "and so I actually feel like doing it like this is the best and safest way for me to go on a date—a camera crew will be there!
 I'll be safe!"
 As an added bonus, she said, "The person will have been vetted by a matchmaker."

 And while she could scroll through a dating app and do her own investigations, "I put my profile in there and people will know who it is within 90 seconds," she explained.
 "No, this is probably the safest way for me to date, let's be honest."

 Of course no level of protection can prevent the romance from imploding like her last documented relationship.
+Nine years since her and Jon's divorce was finalized, the long-contentious couple remain at odds.
+Today their battle centers around son Collin, with a source telling E!
+News the exes are due in court to fight for custody of the 14-year-old.
+Though he's been away from their Pennsylvania residence at an out-of-state educational program since 2016, an insider told Us Weekly he will be "home for good a few days before Christmas."

+And Jon, 41, is hoping the house he moves into is his, the mag saying he filed documents requesting full legal and physical custody of Collin, stating he believes it's in the teen's best interest to live with him.

-On the 2007 premiere of Jon & Kate Plus 8, the laid-back former I.T. specialist, 41, and the no-nonsense pediatric nurse, 43—parents to Mady and Cara, now 16, and sextuplets Alexis, Hannah, Aaden, Collin, Leah, and Joel, now 13—seemed merely unhappy with Kate lamenting tending to Jon often felt like having a ninth child and Jon complaining about her being bossy.
+The legal wrangling represents the latest disagreement between the laid-back former I.T. specialist and the no-nonsense pediatric nurse (they share 18-year-old Mady and Cara along with 14-year-old sextuplets Collin, Alexis, Hannah, Aaden, Collin, Leah, and Joel).
+On the 2007 premiere of Jon & Kate Plus 8, the couple seemed merely unhappy with Kate lamenting tending to Jon often felt like having a ninth child and Jon complaining about her being bossy.

 But as their ratings soared—a record 4.6 million tuned into the 2009 season four finale—their relationship plummeted.